-A breast reduction, also known by the medical term “bilateral reduction mammoplasty” is an operation to reduce breast size and breast weight.
-These procedures reduce breast tissue and tighten breast skin.
-This lightens the upper body and takes dragging weight off the chest, shoulders and neck and provides a more comfortable, firmer and uplifted breast.
-Women who undergo breast reduction form the happiest group of patients in Dr Drielsma’s practice.
-This is because breast reduction not only alleviates crippling symptoms associated with macromastia (large breasts) but also boosts self confidence and esteem and allows better participation in sporting and recreational activities.
+Women who undergo reduction form the happiest group of patients in Dr Drielsma’s practice.
+This is because breast reduction not only alleviates crippling symptoms associated with macromastia (large breasts) but also boosts self-confidence and self-esteem.
+Lightening the upper body also allows for better participation in sporting and recreational activities.

 Dr Drielsma, Leading Australian Breast Reduction Surgeon – Specialising in the Lollipop Method

 Dr. Robert Dielsma is one of Australia’s leading Breast Surgeons who specialises in bringing the size of your chest into harmony with the rest of your body.
 Dr. Drielsma is available at Bondi Junction (Bondi Beach), Wagga Wagga Camden and Canberra.

 Click the image below to see natural transformations of Dr. Drielsma’s Reduction patients using the Lollipop Vertical minimal scar technique.

 Breast reduction is the ideal procedure to reduce heavy breasts.
 It allows you to reduce your cup size, while also improving physical issues.